sanskrit/raw_etexts_english/blogs/manasataramgini/2007-05-29_jx-evades-a-marana.md

 +++
-title = "Jx evades axa0mAraNa"
+title = "Jx evades a mAraNa"

 +++
 Whenever we have executed that loop by instinct, thus far, some vighna